VowpalWabbit/coba/README.md

  Coba is...

  * ... *light-weight* (it has no dependencies to get started)
- * ... distributed (it was built to work on the web with data and resources across devices)
+ * ... *distributed* (it was built to work on the web across devices with caching, api-keys and more built in)
  * ... verbose (it has customizable logging for log running jobs)
  * ... robust (benchmarks write every action to file so they can always be resumed if your system crashes)
  * ... just-in-time (no resources are loaded until needed, and they are released immediately to keep memory small)